Alexis de Tocqueville — "The greatness of America lies not in being more enlightened than any other natio…"

 The greatness of America lies not in being more enlightened than any other nation, but rather in her ability to repair her faults.

-"The Americans are a people who are very fond of novelties, and they are always ready to try new things."
+"The American people are a people who are very fond of their own opinions, and they are not always very tolerant of the opinions of others."

 "I am not afraid that they will find bad governments, but that they will find governments that are not interested in the well-being of the people."